 Let’s Talk Apples

 A lot seems to be made of what apple to use for this or that.
 I believe it is more a matter of individual taste.
-So probably the apples you have is fine other than Red Delicious or Macintosh.
+So probably the apples you have are fine other than Red Delicious or Macintosh.
 Here is a handy-dandy chart that is very well done.

 I think an apple that is firmer and tarter is the best choice here.
 So if you are buying apples just for this recipe, then some good choices are Cortland, Granny Smith, and Ida Red.